FDA Food Label: Nutrients Without a %DV

 Both trans fats and sugars should be avoided as much as possible in order to prevent health issues like obesity, high cholesterol and heart disease.
 Trans fat is linked to elevating LDL blood cholesterol, the "bad" cholesterol, which increases your risk of coronary heart disease.

-Your body is capable of producing all of the sugar that it needs in order to run efficiently, and it's not a large amount at all.
+According to educators at the University of California at San Francisco, your body is capable of producing most of the sugar that it needs in order to run efficiently, and that is not a large amount at all.
 Any excess sugar—be it from refined sugar or those naturally occurring—will be shuttled through your body and stored as fat.
 Many health professionals recommend keeping daily sugar grams as low as possible, and many weight loss plans have been based around limiting sugar intake to 15-20 grams a day or less.

 ...And Eat This